 The Advanced Communications Engineering (Wireless Systems and Networks) MSc is one of Kent’s newest programmes.
 It targets the needs of researchers and industry in a fast-paced and technical communications sector which continues to bring many of the advances that make ultra-fast wireless communications possible.

-The programme is delivered by internationally leading researchers in our Communications and Instrumentation Control & Embedded Systems groups.
+The programme is delivered by internationally leading researchers in our Communications and Instrumentation Control and Embedded Systems groups.
 They provide first-hand experience of cutting-edge research into next-generation wireless communications, converged access networks and embedded systems.

 The excellent research track record of the members of the Communications research group enables us to provide true research-led teaching, and superior expertise and facilities for projects.
 Our research teams also have many contacts in industry and research establishments and can provide project placement opportunities and advice.